Community Advocacy Panel

 The OAC Office will review and compile a slate of candidates to serve on the Community Advocacy Panel which represents all seven (7) regions.
 At the next called Opioid Abatement Council meeting, the OAC Program Director will present the slate to the Council for review, discussion, and approval.

-After the Council votes to appoint or approve the fourteen (14) Panel regional members, Chair and Co-Chair, the OAC Program Director will send a letter to Panel members confirming their selection.
+After the Council votes to appoint or approve the sixteen (16) Panel members,14 Regional Representatives and one Chair and Co-Chair, the OAC Program Director will send a letter to Panel members confirming their selection.

 All Panel members will be required to sign the documents listed below and agree to the following: